tae0y/open-chat-playground/docs/github-models.md

    > **NOTE**: You will be asked to provide Azure subscription and location for deployment.

+   Once deployed, you will be able to see the deployed OCP app URL.

+1. Open your web browser, navigate to the OCP app URL, and enter prompts.

 1. Clean up all the resources.

     ```bash